DiegoAG0708/holbertonschool-hbnb/part4/README.md

 ## Structure
 part4/
-├── base_files/
+├── base_files/.
-│   ├── index.html          - Main page displaying the list of all places with price filter │   ├── login.html          - Login page with email and password form
+│   ├── index.html          - Main page displaying the list of all places with price filter.
+│   ├── login.html          - Login page with email and password form.
 │   ├── place.html          - Place details page with reviews and add review form
 │   ├── add_review.html     - Standalone add review page for authenticated users
 │   ├── styles.css          - Global stylesheet for all pages